 Protective orders are issued by courts, typically on a temporary basis, to protect vulnerable parties from potentially violent or otherwise unwanted visitors.
 For the most part, protective orders (also called "restraining orders") are granted when there are domestic disputes -- such as cases of child abuse, spousal abuse, or stalking.

 Missouri protective order laws allow temporary orders for up to 15 days (10 days without notice) or as long as the court deems appropriate.
 Temporary protective orders may require the respondent (the person being restrained) to stay a certain distance away from the petitioner, to stay off a specified parcel of property, and to refrain from contacting the petitioner.
-This also applies to any children or dependants involved.
+This also applies to any children or dependents involved.

 The basics of Missouri's protective order laws are listed in the following chart.
 See FindLaw's Domestic Violence section for legal information and additional victim resources.

-|Penalty for a Violation of Order||Class A misdemeanor unless convicted of same within 5 years: Class D felony|
+||Class A misdemeanor unless convicted of same within 5 years: Class E felony

-|Order Transmission to Law Enforcement||Copy to local law enforcement agency in jurisdiction where petitioner resides; copy for entry into Missouri uniform law enforcement system and to be entered into the National Crime Information Center
+||Copy to local law enforcement agency in the jurisdiction where the petitioner resides; copy for entry into Missouri uniform law enforcement system and to be entered into the National Crime Information Center

 |Civil Liability for Violation of Order

 Research the Law

 Get Help with a Protective Order Today

 If someone is hurting or threatening to hurt you, there are resources available for you when you're ready.
 Contact the National Domestic Violence Hotline for 24/7/365 support at 800-799-7233.
 If you've been abused or fear someone may abuse you in the future, you may want to get a protective order.